9 Common Causes of Lower Back Pain-Reason For Your Suffering

 Understanding the Spine

-The Most Common Causes of Pain in Lower Back
+The Most Common Causes Of Lower Back Pain

 - Degenerative disc disease: Degenerative disc disease, sometimes called Spinal Stenosis, is the disintegration due to age and lifestyle choices [such as foods] that cause the spongy discs to slowly dissolve over time.
 When the discs loose the moisture in the jelly-like substance, they tend to shrink.
 This can eventually cause nerve impingement disorders.